antoshkaplus/Android_Words/README.md

 * maybe some graph with statistics how user progresses. should be multiple parameters. maybe keep it through slider somehow.
 * should make use of cursor from database connection sometime soon, as loading everything into the memory is going tot suck probably
 * add setting for how long should reset game, maybe in the near future would need to create controller
+* time period between words settings
+* ability to go back (pressing back button, should be able to point out result)

 ## app
 * user log out operation